 According to Beyond Celiac, most caramel color in the U.S. comes from corn, not wheat.
 If the caramel color was derived from wheat, it would say it on the label.

-The allergens labels says it contains only milk, soy and (may contain) peanuts.
+The allergens label says it contains only milk, soy, and (may contain) peanuts.

 I also tested it with my Nima Sensor, and Nima was all smiles again.